GOP candidates don't want to talk about Stormy Daniels. Neither do Democrats.

 He added that the moment he does speak out against Trump, though, "you certainly run into the sawmill of the most strident pro-Trump voters in your district.
 So, you do get squeezed on both sides for sure."

-Not all Democrats think the party should run away from talking about Daniels, with some arguing that the allegations against Trump fit into a broader argument about scandal and corruption that plagues that administration.
+While Democrats are largely steering away from talking about Daniels, Andrew Bates, deputy communications director at American Bridge, a Democratic super PAC, said that the issue is putting pressure on Republicans whether or not the party focuses on it.

-"Midterms are referendums on incumbent presidents and their party," said Andrew Bates, deputy communications director at American Bridge, a Democratic super PAC.
+"Midterms are referendums on incumbent presidents and their party," said Bates.
 "On top of an extremely unpopular economic agenda that has sold out the American middle class, Republicans' handling of Trump's corruption and innumerable scandals - including his sexual misconduct - could make the difference at the margins in very difficult races for them."

-Bates added that while Democrats should "put taxes and healthcare front and center" in their campaigns, they also should push scandals because "they are adding fuel to voters' anger with Washington under Republican control."
+Bates said Democrats "will and should put taxes and healthcare front and center and hammer those issues endlessly" but that issues like those raised by Daniels are "adding fuel to voters' anger with Washington under Republican control" with or without Democrats pushing the narrative.